datanav/docs/talk/legal-slo.rst

      - Correction target

    * - A
      - Critical error that is so serious that the entirety or significant parts of the Services are not available or not functioning
      - 8 hour
      - n/a
-     - A workaround of the error
-       shall be delivered without
-       undue delay, and at the
+     - A workaround of the error shall be delivered without undue delay, and at the latest within

-       latest within
-       * 3 days for Standard
+       * 3 days for Partners
-       * n/a for Basic
+       * n/a for customers

-       If this is not possible, a fix will be delivered within 10
+       If this is not possible, a fix will be delivered within 10 days.
-       days.

    * - B
      - Errors that do not result in opration stoppages for the service.
      - 2 days
      - n/a
-     - A workaround of the error
-       shall be delivered within 10
+     - A workaround of the error shall be delivered within 10 business days.
-       business days.

-       If this is not possible, a fix will be delivered in the next
+       If this is not possible, a fix will be delivered in the next release.
-       release.
    * - C
      - Problems or questions that do not cause negative side in the service.
      - None
      - None
-     - The error is evaluated with
-       the goal of a fix in the next
-       release in line with the
-       normal release schedule.
+     - The error is evaluated with the goal of a fix in the next release in line with the normal release schedule.

 All requirements in the table shall be calculated within SESAM's standard business hours, 0800 -  1600 hours Central European time, excluding public holidays and other